Oliver Rees

 hexdb.io is not a great source for route information.
 For at least half the flights the route information is not found and for many of the cases where the route information is returned, it's inaccurate.
 The API call to hexdb.io returns the "updatetime" of the route information and in one case I was debugging the route was last updated in 2018.

-Unfortunately Boutros is dead right.
+Boutros is dead right.
 Both hexdb and adsbdb simply aren't accurate.
 Remember that ridiculous SHT19M callsign from earlier?
-A call to https://api.adsbdb.com/v0/callsign/SHT19M returns an "unknown callsign" response.
-But it's a real flight.
-I saw it in the sky, on its way from Aberdeen, an hour ago.
+A request to https://api.adsbdb.com/v0/callsign/SHT19M returns an "unknown callsign" response.

 }